Making the Two Ends of Eurasia Meet: Prospects of the Middle Corridor in the Trump Era

 Webinar

-The Middle Corridor (Trans-Caspian International Transport Route) initiative, launched by Kazakhstan, Azerbaijan, Georgia and Turkey in 2013, received a significant boost as a result of Russia’s war against Ukraine.
-It provided an alternative to the transport corridors crossing Russia.
+The Middle Corridor initiative (or Trans-Caspian International Transport Route) — launched by Kazakhstan, Azerbaijan, Georgia, and Turkey in 2013 — received a significant boost because of Russia’s war against Ukraine as it provided an alternative to transport corridors crossing Russia.
 The EU stepped up its support of the Middle Corridor and committed funds for the development of its hard and soft infrastructure.
-Previously hesitant, since 2022, China has also increased its participation in various projects of the initiative.
-The year 2025 is up to a turbulent start: at the Munich Security Conference, the Trump administration has shaken the foundations of the trans-Atlantic alliance and signaled a policy change toward Russia.
-The panel will discuss whether current developments are changing the drivers and constraints of the EU and China’s engagement in implementing the Middle Corridor initiative.
+China, previously hesitant, has also increased its participation in various Middle Corridor projects since 2022.

 Location